baddyscience/zqu-cs-homework/README.md

 - use *AndroidStudio* *java*

-- five works in docx
+- ten works in docx

 ## cppStudy